GlastonburyC/DenseNet-Keras-implementation/README.md

 An implementation of the DenseNet bottleneck architecture with growth rate = 12.

-3 dense blocks each with 16 layers giving rise to a 2.5M parameter network.
-Trained on CIFAR10 without data augmentation results in:
+40-layer denseNet-BC like architecture.
+Trained on CIFAR10 without data augmentation:

 ```train accuracy x```